 I was the second Biggins from America to visit Thomas and Grace.
 The first was Brian Biggins of Hermitage, Pennsylvania, who visited them ten years earlier.
 Brian's great great grandparents, Patrick and Mary Maloy Biggins, were from Cloondaver.
 Brian's great grandfather, James Biggins, was born in Cloondaver in 1834, emigrated to Pennsylvania in 1851, and married Ellen Welch in 1869.
 In 1996, before Brian visited Thomas and Grace, he had sent a letter to my son Edward in New York hoping to find information about a Biggins ancestor who lived in New York.
 Edward passed this "strange" letter on to me, and Brian and I corresponded by mail.
 For the first time in my life, I did a little genealogical research.
 No connection was found between our families, but I received a great introduction to Biggins genealogy.
-This correspondence with Brian Biggins added materially to the tree shown below.
+See correspondence with Brian Biggins.

 In October 2007, Mary Hughes Biggins, wife of Thomas Biggins' brother John, found this page while researching her husband's ancestry.
-In January 2009, she was able to make significant contributions to the resulting chart now shown under "Biggins from Castlecarra" on Biggins/Beggan Irish Roots.
+In January 2009, she was able to make significant contributions to the resulting chart now shown under "Biggins Family from Cloondaver" on Biggins/Beggan Irish Roots.

 Biggin in Ballinrobe in 1782.
 On my way to a visit to the cemetery in Ballinrobe, I spotted a stone sign embedded in the wall of a house saying "This House Built By Thomas Biggin - 1782."
 The sign was on a building just after you turn on the Ballyglass Road heading north out of Ballinrobe.